 How do I implement observability?

-Your systems and applications require proper tools to gather the necessary telemetry data for achieving observability.
-You can utilize open-source software or a commercial observability solution to create an observable system by developing your own tools.
+Your systems and applications require proper tools to gather the necessary telemetry data to achieve observability.
+By developing your own tools, you can utilize open-source software or a commercial observability solution to create an observable system.
 Typically, implementing observability involves four key components: logs, traces, metrics, and events.

 What are the best observability platforms?